peuks/peuks/README.md

-## :rocket:An upcoming Data Engineer in the Building
+## :rocket:An JavaScript and Php Developer
 From **Home** :airplane: to the **World** !

 ## Hi U :sparkles: